Friday, March 31, 2017

 Review

-A realistically brutal, tragic and complex film was the last to feature Wolverine in the X-Men series.
-It's also Hugh Jackman's swan song as the character in this haunting goodbye after 17 years of portrayal in his nine-film appearances.
-James Mangold has learned from a few mistakes made in his previous instalment and takes the eponymous hero into a cynical future where he is among the few mutants left from extinction.
-LOGAN was the ultimate standalone feature that remains dark, violent and gritty and brought a take on the character aging and has seen better days.
-It didn't disappoint fans as its first predecessor did by altering the character's backstory, and the second was a vast improvement.
-That said, LOGAN has attained the aspects that none of the other spin-offs can have with the same bleak and fierce tone, Western feel, writing and characterisation assembled in the film.
+A realistically brutal, tragic, and complex film was the last to feature Wolverine in the X-Men series.
+It's also Hugh Jackman's swan song as the character, marking a haunting goodbye after 17 years of portrayal in his nine-film appearances.
+James Mangold has learned from the mistakes he made in his previous instalment.
+He takes the eponymous hero into a cynical future where he is among the few mutants left to avoid extinction.
+LOGAN was the ultimate standalone feature, offering a dark, violent, and gritty take on the aging character who has seen better days.
+It didn't disappoint fans like the first movie did by altering the character's backstory, and the second was a vast improvement.
+That said, LOGAN has attained the aspects that none of the other spin-offs can have with the same bleak and fierce tone, Western feel, writing, and characterisation assembled in the film.

-LOGAN was the long-awaited conclusion for the character that many fans have come to expect from a superhero movie.
-It's not recommended for younger fans under 15 years without parental supervision due to the disturbing violence and a lot of cussing in this feature, so be warned.
+LOGAN was the long-awaited conclusion for the character, which many fans have come to expect from a superhero movie.
+It's not recommended for younger fans under 15 years without parental supervision due to the disturbing violence and a lot of cussing in this feature.
+So be warned.

 Star rating: (10/10) Best Movie Ever